 Next to ill-willed suppliers, raw materials might also be tampered with during transport (most of the time this is not for economical gain, but more for terrorist motivations).
 In this case, implementing a sound tamper evidence approach together with the supplier is a crucial step for companies to take.
 This could involve the following steps (not exhaustive): tamper evident packaging (using colors / logo’s / holograms), transport checks (pictures at supplier compared to incoming checks), alternating the colour of the shrink wrap foil used on pallets and ordering full truck or containers which are then properly sealed with a numbered seal or lock.

 In the above it has been mentioned over and over – in order to manage raw material related risks, you need to work with your suppliers.
+You want to know which food fraud risks they have.
 While the starting point is always a proper, complete and timely exchange of information – it pays to go deeper than just this.
 Ask yourself these questions: Do you know what supplier site supplies your raw materials?
 Do you always get raw materials produced on the same production line of your supplier?
 Does your supplier always inform you beforehand of process changes and changes to the raw materials on their end?
 Most likely the answer to one or more of these questions is “No.”

 Based on the raw material and supplier risk profile, potentially in combination with the strategic importance to your company, you can decide on a list of suppliers that you need to establish a deeper working relationship with.
 Typically, this involves multiple sites visits, enabling you to familiarize yourself with the supplier’s production processes.
 Very often important details are overlooked during a formal supplier audit.
 Preventing food safety and food fraud issues is in the end in the interest of both your company and your suppliers.